gkryzia/ironman2015/README.md

 In my project, based on the results of Ironman World Championships Hawaii 2015.
 Rather than answer one particular question I was trying to answer a few questions related to ironman competition.
 My questions were:

-* How age and gender impact overall time and times of individual disciplines?
+* How do age and gender impact overall time and times of individual disciplines?
-* Which age group among each gender are the most competitive?
+* Which age groups among each gender are the most competitive?
 * Do older athletes always have the longer time to complete the race?
 * What age groups are most numerous?
 * How does time of one discipline impact an overall time?

-The dataset description as well as all the calculations, visualisations, insights and observations are included in [ironman2015-RNotebook.md](ironman2015-RNotebook.md)
+The dataset description as well as all the calculations, visualizations, insights and observations are included in [ironman2015-RNotebook.md](ironman2015-RNotebook.md)

 ## Data source